 Happy employees and employees who feel recognized by their managers, report being more engaged at work, which in turn means they are more productive and contribute to a lower all-around turnover rate.
-Undercover Boss earns its place on this list (despite the predictable outcome of so many episodes) because it offers so many diverse reminders of how culture and middle management can go wrong–which, in turn, gives smart HR types a great opportunity to brainstorm policies to prevent these morale and productivity killing situations from occurring.
+Undercover Boss earns its place on this list (despite the predictable outcome of so many episodes) because it offers so many diverse reminders of how culture and middle management can go wrong–which, in turn, gives smart HR types a great opportunity to brainstorm policies to prevent this moral and productivity-killing situation from occurring.

 Sales Smart Insight: Say Yes To The Dress

 Sales environments can be tricky for HR.
 Many sales professionals are paid on commission (either partly or wholly), which can foster an unhealthy sense of competition, and lead to employees adopting “Sink or Swim” attitudes.
 As a healthy example of what effective sales models can be, Say Yes To The Dress presents a powerful argument for a collaborative sales strategy, and offers a kind of case study in how a high-functioning sales team operates.